 15. Thailand had the world’s longest serving monarch.
 King Bhumibol Adulyadej ascended to the throne on 9 June, 1946, and reigned for 70 years.
 He died 13 October 2016.

 16. The Queen, Her Majesty Queen Sikirit, and the late King, His Majesty King Bhumibol Adulyadej, had four children: Royal Highnesses Princess Ubol Ratana, Crown Prince Maha Vajiralongkorn, Princess Maha Chakri Sirindhorn, and Princess Chulabhorn.
-Prince Maha Vajiralongkorn became King on 1 December 2016, and was coronated in December 2017.
+Prince Maha Vajiralongkorn became King on 1 December 2016, and was coronated May 2019.

 17. According to Forbes rich list, the late King Bhumibol Adulyadej was the world’s richest monarch, owning an estimated $30 billion.